BeschtaBrandon/frontend-coding-challenge/README.md

 ## 4. (Bonus) Implement basic NodeJS express server

 Instead of hardcoding `campaigns.json` and `cards.json` in frontend, put them at backend and write API's to fetch campaigns dropdown data and cards from backend.

 What we are looking for:

 * RESTful use of API's
-* Usage of API's in Angular 2+ / React JS
+* Usage of API's in React JS